-Dan loves a Tecate so he got that.
+Dan got a Tecate because he loves them.
 I opted to have water because I was driving home.
-Plus, we wanted to do some shopping afterwards at Disney Springs and I didn’t want to feel too dehydrated.
+Plus, we wanted to do some shopping around Disney Springs afterward and I didn't want to feel too dehydrated.

 Happy Hours We Didn't Go to But Will Next Time

 We stayed central to The Landing area of Disney Spring for our happy hour afternoon.
 That's simply because there's a higher concentration of options there.

-We could have jumped ship to go to the West Side of Disney Springs, where House of Blues but we would have missed the City Works happy hour regardless, since they don’t offer it on Fridays and we were at Disney Springs on a Friday.
+We could have jumped ship to go to the West Side of Disney Springs, where House of Blues is.
+But we would have missed the City Works happy hour regardless since they don’t offer it on Fridays and we were at Disney Springs on a Friday.

-Here’s some additional information for you though, if you’re being ambitious by starting earlier than we were able to and/or you’re there during a weekday other than Friday.
+Here is some additional information about Disney Springs Happy Hour spots, though, if you are ambitious and start earlier than we were able to…or if you are there during a weekday other than Friday.

-Disney Spring Happy Hour at City Works Eatery & Pour House
+Disney Spring Happy Hour at Jaleo by José Andrés

 Jaleo has what they call “Sangria Hour,” every day.
 It’s at the bar from 4:00pm to 6:00pm.
 Beer and a glass of red or white wine are $6, and a glass of sangria – frozen or not – is $7.